Boi-Ngo/Boi-Ngo/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-so, i would edit this but either i cant find the right tut, or im just a dumbass
+<p align="center"> so, i would edit this but either i cant find the right tut, or im just a dumbass